Erectile Dysfunction and Diabetes

-Get ED Treatment Online — Access Doctor
+Get ED Treatment Online

 How Common Is ED in Diabetic Men?

 ED is three times more likely in men with diabetes than in the non-diabetic population.
-Estimates from NICE and the European Association of Urology place lifetime prevalence of ED in diabetic men at 60–75%.
-Critically, ED tends to present significantly earlier in diabetic men — often 10–15 years ahead of the general population.
-In men with type 1 diabetes under 30, ED is substantially more common than most would assume.
+NICE CKS and the European Association of Urology place lifetime prevalence of ED in diabetic men at 60–75%.
+ED presents 10–15 years earlier in diabetic men than in the general population.
+Despite this prevalence, many diabetic men do not discuss ED with their diabetes care team and are not routinely assessed for it.

-Despite this, many diabetic men do not discuss ED with their diabetes care team or GP, and many are not routinely assessed for it.
-If you have diabetes and are experiencing erectile difficulties, raising it with your prescriber is important: not only because effective treatment is available, but because ED in a diabetic man can indicate the degree of vascular and nerve involvement — information relevant to your broader diabetes management.
+If you have diabetes and are experiencing erectile difficulties, raising it with your prescriber is important: effective treatment is available, and ED in a diabetic man can also indicate the degree of vascular and nerve involvement — information relevant to broader diabetes management.

 Why Does Diabetes Cause Erectile Dysfunction?